tuture-dev/cli/README.md

 Writing a Tuture tutorial is incredibly simple and delightful.

 1. Initialize a Git repo (or start from an existing one)

-2. Write some code and commit.
-Tuture will extract your commits, and messages of each commit will become the **title of each step in the tutorial**
+2. Write some code and commit with a meaningful message

+3. Run `tuture init` to initialize a Tuture tutorial

-3. Write some instructions in related `explain` field in **tuture.yml**
+4. Write some instructions in related `explain` fields in **tuture.yml**

-If you have fired up your browser by `tuture up` and wants to change something, all you need is to edit `tuture.yml` and save it, then you'll see your changes reloaded in your tutorial.
+5. Run `tuture up` to see your tutorial live in the browser

+6. Edit **tuture.yml** and save to change something